MOD Function – Google Sheets

 Conclusion

-In conclusion, the MOD function is a versatile tool you can use to perform various calculations.
+In conclusion, the MOD function is a versatile tool you can use to perform various calculations needing the remainder of a division equation.
 By understanding the usage of the MOD function, you can use it to your advantage in your spreadsheets.